FaazTechSolutions/Apps4xDocs-Docusaurus/my-website/docs/Collection/Collection.md

 Each Application in Apps4x has a Collection, which organizes a group of Entities, their Fields, and associated Forms.

-## How to create Connectors ?

-Before creating a Collection, you must set up a Database Connector in App Studio to manage data effectively.
+> **Note :** Before creating a Collection, you must set up a Database Connector in App Studio to manage data effectively.
+[Click to view Connector Setup](../../docs/Connector/Connector.md)

-### Steps to Create a Connector :

-**1. Open App Studio**

-  - Navigate to your app and enter the Apps4x Studio.

-**2. Go to the Connectors Tab**

-  - In the Apps4x studio, select `connectors` from the top navigation tab and click `+` tab, it will appear the connector create popup.

-**3. Choose Connector Type**

-  - Select the type of connector that suits your data source:

-  - The Connector types are,
-    - SQL
-    - MongoDB
-    - Rest Api
-    - API Method
-    - Swagger

-**4. Enter Connection Details**

-  - Provide a Connection String or other required credentials, depending on the selected connector type.

-**5. Save the Connector**

-  - Click Submit to complete the setup.
-Your connector is now ready to be used with Collections.

 ## How to create Collection ?